 - Final construction design;

 - Modeling analysis and assumptions;

-- Existing or future projects cause unexpected effects on the TSP.
+- Existing or future projects cause unexpected effects on the RP.

-As the project moves into the next phases, USACE will focus risk management and mitigation on the primary cost and other significant risk drivers to the extent within USACE control.
+These major Cost and Schedule drivers can be used to support development of a risk management plan that will facilitate control of risk factors and their potential impacts throughout the project lifecycle.
 However, there still exists the potential for other unanticipated and uncontrollable changes in environmental or economic conditions that could further increase the total project first cost beyond the current estimate and/or necessitate changes in the project's design.